‘Teen Mom OG’ Star Catelynn Lowell Shares New Photo Of Vaeda, Reveals What Her Newborn ‘Loves’

 With the caption, Catelynn included a sweet photo of her daughter fast asleep in the bouncer.
 It appears that the newborn baby is covered up and cozy with her big sister’s blanket.
 The colorful blanket keeping Vaeda warm says “Novalee Reign” on it.

-Novalee is 4-years-old and if Catelynn and her husband’s social media posts are any indication, Novalee loves being a big sister to Vaeda.
+Novalee is 4-years-old and if Catelynn and her husband’s social media posts are any indications, Novalee loves being a big sister to Vaeda.
 A few days after Vaeda was born, Tyler posted a video to Instagram of Nova holding Vaeda and singing to her.

-“Nova is trying to sing “London Bells Are Ringing” to Vaeda & my heart legit just exploded & melted into a doting father puddle!”
+“Nova is trying to sing ‘London Bells Are Ringing’ to Vaeda & my heart legit just exploded & melted into a doting father puddle!”
 Tyler wrote with the sweet video.
 He included the caption “daddys girls.”

 Catelynn Lowell and Tyler Baltierra were introduced to viewers on their Season 1 episode of 16 and Pregnant.
 On the episode, the young couple found out they were expecting a child together.
 Knowing they were young and unprepared to care for a baby, the couple faced a hard decision.
 Tyler and Catelynn had to decide if they would raise their daughter or place her for adoption.
 In the end, they chose adoption and continued to share their story on Teen Mom OG.